polterguy/phosphorusfive/README.md

 [Hyper IDE](https://github.com/polterguy/hyper-ide), [Sephia Five](https://github.com/polterguy/sephia-five), etc. This is the easiest way to test **everything** in Phosphorus Five during cloning, including Hyper IDE.

+However, some of these modules are **dependent upon MySQL**, which means you'll have to install MySQL, in **addition to GnuPG**.
+If you get the _"bluescreen of death"_ during startup, make sure you have both MySQL and GnuPG installed on your system.
+The [default zip file installation](https://github.com/polterguy/phosphorusfive/releases) does not have these dependencies, and is probably easier to get started with.

 ### Downloading app through the Bazar

 Phosphorus Five contains an integrated _"App Store"_.
 This allows you to install lots of apps on your server, while it is running, without